Distributionally Robust Multiclass Classification and Applications in Deep Image Classifiers: DRO-MLR in Deep Image Classifiers

-where $\tilde{\bx}_i$ is the perturbed version of $\bx_i$, $\scrS \triangleq \{(i,j)|\bx_i, \bx_j \in \scrV, \by_i\neq \by_j\}$, $|\scrS|$ denotes the cardinality of the set $\scrS$, and $c$ is a fixed parameter.
-Problem (\ref{metric_learning}) enforces that the distances between similar samples (evaluated in the transformed space $\bphi(\bx)$) are being minimized while the distances between dissimilar samples are sufficiently far away. (\ref{metric_learning}) is a semidefinite programming problem (SDP).
-We solve it using the solver SDPT3 v4.0 \cite{toh1999sdpt3}.
+where $\tilde{\bx}_i$ is the perturbed version of $\bx_i$, $\scrS \triangleq \{(i,j)|\bx_i, \bx_j \in \scrD, \by_i\neq \by_j\}$, $|\scrS|$ denotes the cardinality of the set $\scrS$, and $c$ is a fixed parameter.
+Note that for ViT where there exist multiple patches, we simply add up the squared norm in the objective and constraints of (\ref{metric_learning}) over patches.
+Problem (\ref{metric_learning}) enforces that the distances between similar samples (evaluated in the transformed space $\bphi_l(\bx)$) are being minimized while the distances between dissimilar samples are sufficiently far away. (\ref{metric_learning}) is a semidefinite programming problem (SDP) which can be solved using SDPT3 solver~\cite{toh1999sdpt3}.
+In order to speed up the training, in each epoch, we only apply DRO-MLR to one random layer while keeping all other layers frozen, which has a similar flavor to the fine-tuning strategy of~\cite{girshick2014rich} that modifies the parameters of an existing network to train for a new task while preserving representations learned from the original task.
+Our novel random-layer training approach speeds up the training and bears a similar spirit to random dropout where efficiency and robustness are balanced through randomness.